WMC-AHIF-2021/RetroBit/README.md

 A website about retro games before the 3D-era.
 We are heavily describing the limitations of the first games and the clever approaches to fix them.

-The website's design replicates the one of the retro games we focus on.

 ## Features
 - A playable version of Pong is included.